Charles Hoskins: Later life and death

 After he stepped down as Managing Director of Hoskins Iron and Steel, in 1924, Charles Hoskins had only a short retirement; he was in poor health during that time.
 He died at his home on 14 February 1926, not living to see the fulfillment of his plans for Port Kembla.

 He was survived by his wife, Emily, two sons, three daughters and twenty-two grandchildren.
 He left a relatively small personal legacy of £12,018.
 His fortune of well in excess of £1,000,000 had been distributed among his large family, by means of a family company C.H.
 Hoskins Co.
 Limited, set up in 1904.
 The family company also owned the Kembla Building, in Sydney, a 12-storey office building completed in late 1924.
 Charles Hoskins' fortune had been made in his own lifetime, starting from nothing at age thirteen.
 He had been very much a self-made man.

 His widow Emily died in November 1928, having lived just long enough to light the new blast furnace at Port Kembla in August of the same year.

 Charles Hoskins' grave lies in the Congregational section of the Rookwood Cemetery; nearby are the graves of his wife and his children, Florence, Hilda, Nellie and Henry.

 Legacy

 Hoskins' greatest achievement was to save and expand the Lithgow steelworks, especially during the years from 1911 to 1913.
 During that time, he had to rectify and expand an inadequate loss-making plant, while in conflict, simultaneously, with some of his workforce and with his largest customer, the N.S.W Government, and under the scrutiny of a Royal Commission.

 However, his most lasting legacy is the large steelworks at Port Kembla.
 Although he did not live to see it, his vision and foresight had led to its creation.
 For many decades, it was known as 'Hoskins Kembla Works'; now, no longer known by that name, it is still the site of most of Australia's steel production.

+Although there had been some industrial development at Port Kembla, prior to the opening of the steelworks, it would become the most significant driver of the growth of Wollongong.
+It was Charles Hoskins who had told an enthusiastic meeting there, in April 1921, "You want to get it into your heads, that Wollongong is going to be a city."